Too Many Walls: Content

 In an interview with Rolling Stone magazine, Dennis stated that she thinks the ballad is "the best song on the album, especially in terms of lyrics.
 The other songs are fun, but they can be quite vacant."
 She said the song is "about when you want to be together with someone, but other people's opinions and prejudices get in the way."

 Critical reception

-Larry Flick from Billboard wrote, "After a pair of top 10 dance tunes, Dennis drops the tempo for a nicely sung, sugary ballad.
+Larry Flick from Billboard magazine wrote, "After a pair of top 10 dance tunes, Dennis drops the tempo for a nicely sung, sugary ballad.
 Will likely keep popsters in tow, while broadening base to include AC programmers."
 Mark Frith from Smash Hits commented, "...this is Cathy's big ballad, a perfect end-of-summer song whether you're pining for Pedro from the Spanish swimming pool or that person with the nice eyes you met in Bridlington.
-Too Many Walls is a lush, low-key ballad that is the high-spot of her album and quite obviously from the heart as well."
+'Too Many Walls' is a lush, low-key ballad that is the high-spot of her album and quite obviously from the heart as well."